PEF Message Providers

 Message Analyzer can make use of many different message providers when capturing data.
 Certain providers are specifically designed by Microsoft to create inspection points into the network protocol stack so that you can focus on retrieving and analyzing messages at predefined levels.
-For example, you can use the Microsoft-PEF-WFP-MessageProvider to retrieve network traffic at and above the Transport layer while minimizing lower level network noise, so that you can focus on troubleshooting TCP and application messages.
+For example, you can use the Microsoft-PEF-WFP-MessageProvider to retrieve network traffic above the IP/Network layer while minimizing lower level network noise, so that you can focus on troubleshooting TCP and application messages.
 You can also use the Microsoft-PEF-NDIS-PacketCapture provider to retrieve network traffic on the wire at the Data Link layer to obtain a full representation of all messages captured in a trace.
-In addition, you can use the Microsoft-PEF-WebProxy provider to capture HTTP unencrypted client browser traffic at the Application Layer, prior to encryption.
+In addition, you can use the Microsoft-PEF-WebProxy provider to capture HTTP client browser traffic at the Application Layer, prior to encryption.

-This section briefly describes the functions of Microsoft Protocol Engineering Framework (PEF) providers that are native to Message Analyzer and which enable you to partition the capture of network traffic.
+This section briefly describes the functions of Microsoft Protocol Engineering Framework (PEF) providers that are native to Message Analyzer and which enable you to partition the capture of network traffic in the indicated manner.
 The filters that you can configure for these providers are also described in these sections:

 Each Microsoft PEF provider has an ETW manifest that installs with Message Analyzer.
 A provider manifest is an XML file that specifies a formal description of the events a provider raises.
 It identifies the event provider, specifies the event types, and also describes the events.